-I've decided to take the PeruRail from Poroy station to Machu Picchu station (Agua Calientes) with Expedition train (they have different types of trains) which was about 3.5 hours, the ticket prices is $75 one-way.
+I’ve decided to take the PeruRail from Poroy station to Machu Picchu station (Aguas Calientes) with Expedition train (they have different types of trains) which was about 3.5 hours, the ticket prices are $75 one-way.
 Poroy station is half an hour away from Cusco town proper, I took an Uber but you can also just hail a taxi for about $10 (30 PEN).

-After arriving in the small but cosy station of Poroy, a personnel from PeruRail checked our tickets and passport, a few minutes later, we started boarding based on our assigned carriage.
+After arriving in the small but cosy station of Poroy, personnel from PeruRail checked our tickets and passport, a few minutes later, we started boarding based on our assigned carriage.
 Remember to print your ticket.
-There are also comfortable benches and a few fire stands to warm yourself in the station.
+There are also comfortable benches and a few fires stand to warm yourself in the station.
 While there are clean bathrooms for you to use and WiFi.

 And of course, my favourite, the super friendly and accommodating staffs of PeruRail.
 They make sure everything is in place and are ready to help you if you need anything.
 They speak English very well and of course Spanish.

 One of the things I noticed was the voice over on the speakers who give you some information about Peru, Cusco, and Machu Picchu.
 The train slows down along the way to show some incredible views.
 You will also notice the beautiful interior design of the train especially the drawings on the walls showing the Inca history and Peruvian culture.
 Along the way, if you get lucky, you will see the travellers who are doing the hike from Cusco to Machu Picchu.

 If you forgot to buy snacks for the journey, don’t worry, there is a food trolley that offers small snacks and drinks for reasonable prices.